 Turning it into what has to be one of the best chocolate fat bomb recipes I’ve ever made.
 Back when I first made these, I hadn’t even heard of fat bombs.
 Who knew I would be so far ahead of the keto game?

 I simply made some of my sugar free chocolate ganache, and put a spoonful in the center of each little tartlet.
 It’s hard to wait for the chocolate to set, but it only takes about half an hour before you can pop one of these tasty treats in your mouth.

 It’s quite a simple recipe, but the results are spectacular.
 And because they are little bite sized treats, you could easily take them to a party or get together and they would be a huge hit.

 - Preheat oven to 325F and grease a 24 mini-muffin or mini-tart pan.

-- In a large bowl, whisk together ground macadamia nuts, shredded coconut, erythritol, xanthan gum, and salt.
-Stir in beaten egg, melted butter, and vanilla extract until dough begins to come together.
+- In a large bowl, whisk together ground the macadamia nuts, shredded coconut, sweetener, and salt.
+Stir in the egg and vanilla extract until dough begins to come together.

 - Divide the dough between prepared muffin cups and press into bottom and up the sides of each.
 Bake 14 minutes, or until tart shells are lightly browned.